2002 Japanese Grand Prix: Race

 Michael Schumacher's lead over teammate Barrichello had increased to 3.3 seconds at the start of lap four, because Barrichello had issues with the Ferrari grounding its plank under a big fuel load.
 On the same lap, Massa got too close to Villeneuve's car, losing downforce and understeering wide at the first Denger Curve exit curve.
 Massa crashed into the tyre barrier at 112 mph after clipping the kerb entering the second Degner Curve. removing the front wing.
 He was unhurt but the crash made him the race's first retirement.
 On lap five, Panis slowed due to a car vibration and fell to the back of the field.
 He entered the pit lane for the BAR engineers to reset the electronics, but this did not resolve the issue.
 Panis retired after attempting to resume racing a lap later.
 Coulthard slowed from third place at turn nine on lap seven after the throttle actuator malfunctioned due to an electrical failure, causing one side of the control system's five-cylinder bank to fail.
 He went off the racing line and entered the McLaren garage to retire.
-Coulthard's retirement promoted Ralf Schumacher to third, Räikkönen to fourth, Montoya to sixth and Sato to sixth.
+Coulthard's retirement promoted Ralf Schumacher to third, Räikkönen to fourth, Montoya to fifth and Sato to sixth.

 Yoong was driving without power steering and spun at the Spoon Curve hairpin on lap nine, falling behind teammate Webber.
 Ferrari's Michael Schumacher and Barrichello were lapping almost a second faster than Ralf Schumacher, extending their advantage to 18 seconds by lap 15.
 On lap 16, Yoong spun for the third time, getting stuck in the turn two gravel trap and retired.
 The first round of pit stops began on lap 16.
 Renault sent Trulli and his teammate Button to the pit lane, anticipating them to be able to drive quicker without aerodynamic turbulence and attempt to pass Sato in sixth, but they realised they could not do so on the track.
 Michael Schumacher was the first of the leaders to make a pit stop on lap 20.
 His stop lasted 9.4 seconds, and he fell to second, behind teammate Barrichello but ahead of Ralf Schumacher, who was 25 seconds behind.
 Barrichello led one lap before making his first pit stop on lap 22.
 He fell to fourth, behind Ralf Schumacher and Räikkönen.
 Räikkönen and Ralf Schumacher made their pit stops over the next three laps, rejoining in fourth and third.